2cld/wip/PROCESS.md

 ## Task Management Workflow: The Inbox Method

 Our workflow starts with `README.md` as the central "inbox" for all incoming information.
-The goal is to process this inbox regularly, so it remains current.
+The goal is to process this inbox regularly, so it remains current and serves as a historical log.

 **1. Capture:**
 All new ideas, notes, links, and tasks are first added to `README.md`.
 The format is flexible.

 **2. Process and Tag:**
 On a regular basis, we will review every item in `README.md`.
 Each item will be given one or more tags to provide structure.
 The standard format is `@key:value`.
+These tags are appended to the item's line directly within `README.md`.

 *   **Core Tags:**
     *   `@type:task` - An actionable item that needs to be done.